Seamus-Ohhhh/public-portfolio/README.md

 # public-portfolio
-A repo which contains the source dcode to my public portfolio
+A repo which contains the source code to my public portfolio